Code-Institute-Submissions/stroemlind-esart_JulyResub/README.md

 ![Order History box 2](documentation/testing/desk-profile.png)

 #### Error 404 page
-If a page does not exist on the web application, an error 404 page will be displayed.
-Letting the user know that the page they are looking for does not exist allows them to go back to the homepage or other suggestions they may try.
+A custom error 404 page if a page does not exist on the web application.
+It will let the User know that the page they are looking for does not exist and allows them to go back to the homepage or other suggestions they may try.

 ![Error404](documentation/testing/error404.png)